jason-murray/deleter-gt-neo/README.md

 There are other approaches that could be taken for the status clusters, like flashing the upper 3 buttons on each side of the wheel.
 I may explore this at some point.

+### Tank Status Indicator Rev Lights
+If you already have a dedicated RPM led bar and do not need the RPM bar of the wheel you can instad use this profile to show the status of your car's tank.
+It works the same as the rotary tank indicator just with more leds.

 ### Install

 Your SimHub device page for the GT Neo should look like this: